Travel & Touring | WA Things To Do

 Stop five: Late lunch (or tea)

 As part of the Geographe wine region, the Ferguson Valley is home to several award-winning wineries, breweries and cafes that serve up delicious lunches made from fresh local produce.
-If you’re feeling indulgent, the five-course degustation at Hackersley Estate is sure to impress.
-Simpler fare is served at the boutique Green Door Wines, who serve gourmet platters on their deck overlooking a slope of the Darling Scarp.
-On a clear day, you’ll enjoy coastal views out as far as Dunsborough.
+If you’re feeling indulgent, the set-menu long lunch at Hackersley Estate is sure to impress.
+Simpler fare is served at the boutique Green Door Wines, who offer gourmet grazing platters on their deck overlooking a slope of the Darling Scarp.

-For a more casual lunch, order a stone-baked American or Italian pizza at the Ferguson Falls Wines Café, dig into curry, soup or cheese plates at the Evedon Lakeside Restaurant, or visit Bush Shack Brewery’s Steakhouse for rustic-style burgers, steaks and salads.
+For a more casual lunch, order a stone-baked American or Italian pizza at the Ferguson Falls Wines Café, dig into a gourmet pizza, or something from the a la carte menu at the Evedon Lakeside Restaurant, or visit Bush Shack Brewery Steakhouse for rustic-style burgers.

 If you’d rather enjoy afternoon tea, traditional Devonshire teas are another popular offering within the valley.
-You'll find them at St Aidan’s Wines and Evedon Lakeside Restaurant.
+You'll find delicious scones and tea at St Aidan’s Wines and Evedon Lakeside Restaurant.

 Stop six: Dardanup and Crooked Brook Forest